-Basically, web hosting refers to a service that will allow an individual or an organization to post a website online.
-For instance, Geek Dashboard in running on Vultr managed with Cloudways.
+Web hosting refers to a service that will allow an individual or an organization to post a website online.
+For instance, Geek Dashboard is running on Vultr managed with Cloudways.
 The provider supplies the technology that is needed for the website to be visible online.
-Without the web hosts, the website will be basically inexistent.
+Without web hosts, the website will be inexistent.
 This can be viewed as online storage with all the contents of the website.

-If you plan to put up a website and you are undecided on which one to choose, check out https://www.thetop10sites.com/web-hosting/ for some of the top options worth considering.
+If you plan to put up a website and you are undecided on which one to choose, check out this web hosting for small business.